eastskykang/machine-learning-project/README.rst

 It is required to publish your code shortly after the kaggle submission deadline (kaggle submission deadline + 24 hours).

+Make sure you `request access`_ in time, so that you can create a new branch and push code.

 First, you have to make sure that your code passes the flake8 tests.
 You can check by running